-In 2021, ECUA sourced water from 27 active wells distributed throughout our service area that pump water from the Sand-and-Gravel Aquifer.
+In 2022, ECUA sourced water from 28 active wells distributed throughout its service area that pump water from the Sand-and-Gravel Aquifer.
 In general, ECUA customers receive water from the wells (two to five) located closest to their residence.
-ECUA wells are operated as separate treatment plants to allow for adjustment of water quality parameters for maximum operational efficiencies and compliance with regulatory standards.
+ECUA wells are operated as separate treatment plants to allow for adjustment of water quality parameters for maximum operational efficiencies ECUA routinely and compliance with monitors your drinking regulatory standards.

-The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
+water according to The sources of Federal and State laws, drinking water (both rules and regulations, tap water and bottled generally more frequently water) include rivers, than the law prescribes. lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.

 The Sand-and-Gravel Aquifer is a prolific, high-quality source of water for our community.
-Because it does not have a confining layer above it, virtually everything that falls on the ground has the potential to affect the quality of our water supply.
+Materials improperly disposed of on the ground have the potential to affect the quality of our water supply and the costs associated with any necessary treatment.

-ECUA is well aware of this threat to our groundwater and over the years has worked with Escambia County and the City of Pensacola in strengthening their Wellhead Protection Ordinances.
+ECUA is well aware of this threat to groundwater and over the years has worked with Escambia County and the city of Pensacola in strenathening their Wellhead Protection Ordinances.

-There are Granular Activated Carbon (GAC) filters installed on thirteen (13) wells for iron or organic contamination removal.
+There are Granular Activated Carbon (GAC) filters installed on Fourteen

+(14) wells for iron or organic contamination removal.

 Basic treatment includes calcium hydroxide (lime) for pH adjustment; phosphoric acid for corrosion control in the distribution system and home plumbing; and chlorine for disinfection.

 Fluoride is added at select wells to help prevent tooth decay.